spatie/typescript-transformer/docs/dtos/typing-properties.md

 }
 ```

-Note: always use the fully qualified class name (FCCN).
+Note: always use the fully qualified class name (FQCN).
 At this moment the package cannot determine imported classes used in a docblock:

 ```php
 use App\DataTransferObjects\UserData;